 JD 1994 New York University School of Law

 BA 1989 Yale College

-Cross-Cultural Law and Justice in Early America
+HIST 394: Cross-Cultural Law & Justice in Early America

 Her current book project, Law’s Borderlands: Life, Liberty, and Property in an Old American South, is a legal history of the Florida borderlands during the revolutionary era.
-Her work reconstructs the complex legal world of the Florida borderlands to show how four legalities–Native, Spanish, African, and Anglo–constituted a cosmopolitan legal order in this contested region at the turn of the nineteenth century.
+Her work reconstructs the complex legal world of the Florida borderlands to show how four legalities–Indigenous, Spanish, African, and Anglo–constituted a cosmopolitan legal order in this contested region at the turn of the nineteenth century.
 During the repeated upheavals of this period, cross-cultural law and justice served as a tool that Seminoles, Lower Creeks, Spaniards, African Americans, and some Anglo-Americans used, intentionally or unintentionally, to control local violence and stabilize their relationships in mutual opposition to the United States.
-Disputes over land, slaves, horses, and murder involved dynamic exchanges of legal ideas and practices among Native peoples and immigrants from Europe, the United States, and Africa–all of whom depended on these shared experiences with law to bolster their alliances and block U.S. expansion into Florida after the American Revolutionary War.
+Disputes over land, slaves, horses, and murder involved dynamic exchanges of legal ideas and practices among Indigenous peoples and immigrants from Europe, the United States, and Africa–all of whom depended on these shared experiences with law to bolster their alliances and block U.S. expansion into Florida after the American Revolutionary War.

 She is also the author of “Reconstituting Power in an American Borderland: Political Change in Colonial East Florida” Florida Historical Quarterly 94 no. 2 (Fall 2015): 169-191 and co-author of “Covering Blood and Graves: Murder and Law in Imperial Margins,” in Justice in British, Iberian, and Indigenous America, 1600–1825: The Challenge of Legal Intelligibility, 1600–1825 (NYU Press, 2018).